-Birds are still some of our most colorful inhabitants and New Zealand is a bird-watchers', or twitchers', paradise.
+Birds are still some of our most colourful inhabitants and New Zealand is a bird-watchers', or twitchers', paradise.

 Wander into one of our native forests and you'll hear it ringing with birdsong.
 The warbling tui, the flittering piwakawaka (fantail) and the large and lumbering kereru (native wood pigeon) are ones to look out for.